University of Kansas School of Architecture and Design

 100% Timber Connections in Braced Frame

-The connections in the “Mega-X” braced framed are detailed as all timber joints, with minimal steel or engineered timber screws, inspired by traditional Japanese joinery.
+The connections in the “Mega-X” braced framed are detailed as all timber joints, with no steel or engineered timber screws, inspired by traditional Japanese joinery.
 The braces are particularly complex, with optimized saw-tooth geometry used to transfer both tension and compression forces into the beams, columns, and braces.
 Critically, the joints are primarily tight-fit, requiring a high degree of precision and accuracy in detailing and fabrication.

 Full-Scale Mockup